The Wrapper can be used to control a Windows Service with various actions, such as START, STOP, RESUME, QUERY, etc.

 In the output of the above example, you can see that myuser if a member of NT AUTHORITY\INTERACTIVE and thus inherits its permissions.
 In addition, START, STOP, PAUSE_RESUME are specifically granted to the user.

-Query the permissions of a service using its name:
+Query the permissions of a different service using its name: